aguspignal/repp/forfutureself.md

 # To fix

 # To implement

+    - improve update progressions queries efficiency
-    - Create exercise
+    - delete exercise
-        - initialize with 1 empty prog
+    - sort and filter exercises

 # To test